Operational Intelligence: The Foundation of Offshore Vessel Efficiency

 • Daily totals rarely explain vessel activity.

-• Fuel burn is often reviewed after the opportunity to adjust has passed.
+• Fuel burn is often reviewed after the opportunity to adjust passes.

 • Standby, DP, maneuvering, and auxiliary load can materially change performance.